araujore/araujore.github.io/README.md

     --text: #21232C;         /* Body text */
     --text-light: #666;      /* Metadata */
     --caption: #B2B7CC;      /* Image captions */
-    --accent: #A47663;       /* Links, H1 */
+    --accent: #A47663;       /* Links */
 }
 ```

-## 🚀 Hosting on GitHub Pages
+Hosting on GitHub Pages

-1. Create repository: `yourusername.github.io`
+1. Create repository: yourusername.github.io
 2. Upload all files maintaining the folder structure
-3. Make sure images are in `/images/` and blog posts in `/blog/`
+3. Make sure images are in /images/ folder
-4. Site will be live at `https://yourusername.github.io`
+4. Site will be live at https://yourusername.github.io

+Using your own domain

+To use araujorenan.com with GitHub Pages:

+1. In your GitHub repo, go to Settings, then Pages
+2. Under "Custom domain", enter: araujorenan.com
+3. Save the settings
+4. In your domain registrar (where you bought araujorenan.com):
+   - Add a CNAME record pointing to: yourusername.github.io
+   - Or add A records pointing to GitHub's IPs: 185.199.108.153, 185.199.109.153, 185.199.110.153, 185.199.111.153
+5. Wait for DNS to propagate (can take up to 24 hours)
+6. Enable "Enforce HTTPS" in GitHub Pages settings

+Alternative hosting options

+GitHub Pages is free and works well for static sites.
+If you want alternatives:

+Netlify: Easier interface than GitHub, drag-and-drop deployment, free tier, good for custom domains.
+Very simple to set up.
+Go to netlify.com, drag your folder, done.

+Vercel: Similar to Netlify, also very easy.

+Traditional web hosting: More complex setup, costs money, unnecessary for a static site.

+Recommendation: Start with GitHub Pages since you're already using GitHub.
+If you find it clunky, try Netlify (it's actually easier than GitHub Pages).

-## 📋 Quick Checklist
+Quick checklist

-- [ ] Replace placeholder email in contact.html
+- Replace placeholder email in contact.html
-- [ ] Set up Giscus comments for blog posts
+- Set up Giscus comments for blog posts
+- Upload images to /images/ folder in GitHub
-- [ ] Add your actual publications with covers
+- Add your actual publications
-- [ ] Replace sample blog posts with your content
+- Replace sample blog posts with your content
-- [ ] Update social links (already set to your profiles)
-- [ ] Upload all images to `/images/` folder
-- [ ] Test all links work
+- Test all links work
-- [ ] Deploy to GitHub Pages
+- Set up custom domain if desired

-## 🔧 Technical Notes
+Technical notes

-- Three-column layout for blog posts collapses to single column on mobile
+Three-column layout for blog posts collapses to single column on mobile.
-- References sidebar appears parallel to where citations appear in text
+References sidebar appears parallel to where citations appear in text.
-- All pages use sticky navigation
+All pages use sticky navigation.
-- Images automatically resize for mobile
+Images automatically resize for mobile.
-- Comments require GitHub account (via Giscus)
+Comments require GitHub account (via Giscus).

-## ❓ Common Questions
+Common questions

-**Q: How do I change the navigation menu?**
-A: Edit the `<nav>` section in each HTML file's `.site-nav` div.
+How do I change the navigation menu?
+Edit the nav section in each HTML file's .site-nav div.

-**Q: Can I add more pages?**
+Can I add more pages?
+Yes.
-A: Yes!
 Duplicate any existing page and modify the content.
 Add a link in the navigation.

-**Q: How do I change fonts?**
-A: Update the Google Fonts link in `<head>` and the `--font-main` variable in CSS.
+How do I change fonts?
+Update the Google Fonts link in head and the --font-main variable in CSS.

-**Q: References aren't showing parallel to citations?**
-A: The references sidebar is sticky and scrolls with the page.
-Make sure citations use `<a href="#ref1" class="citation">1</a>` and references have matching `id="ref1"`.
+Why aren't references showing parallel to citations?
+The references sidebar is sticky and scrolls with the page.
+Make sure citations use the format shown above with matching IDs.

-## 📄 License
+License

 Free to use however you like.
 No attribution required.